AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 | MoltenVK     | Khronos 1.4.1     | Apple Integrated GPU | CI testing with Macos 15.7.4, [some](#issue-11) tests disabled                        |
 | Swiftshader  | Google 5.0.0      | CPU                  | Poor support, no `Int64` or `VariablePointer` capabilities                            |

-Other devices are untested and support status unknown.
+Other devices are untested and support status is unknown.

 ## Benchmarks